Rosterfy's Phillip Gbormittah discusses how now more than ever it's important to be collaborative when it comes to engaging and retaining your...

 Starting June 1, the newly formed Miami Dolphins Food Relief Program, will provide a minimum of 1,000 meals each weekday out of Hard Rock Stadium

 On Sundays, the Dolphins will work with area churches, local leadership, and community groups to purchase food from local restaurants to provide a minimum of 1,000 meals each Sunday to be distributed to those dealing with food insecurity.

 Want to learn more about the Dolphins community initiatives?
-Join us for our webinar next week as chat Leslie Nixon and Callie Newbanks from the Dolphins community team to hear about their programs and learnings for pro teams in the community.
+Join us for our webinar as we chat Leslie Nixon and Callie Newbanks from the Dolphins community team to hear about their programs and learnings for pro teams in the community.

 The Warriors looked at innovative ways they could work with partners to get the message out.
 One of the first sponsors to decide to go digital with them was Kaiser Permanente, one of the nation’s largest nonprofit healthcare providers, with headquarters in the Warriors’ backyard.
 Working together, Kaiser Permanente and the Warriors produced a series of short COVID-19 preparedness videos.

 In an effort to help maintain a sufficient blood supply and to avoid a potential shortage during these uncertain times, the Philadelphia Eagles and the American Red Cross, with the support of Budweiser, hosted its second community blood drive at Lincoln Financial Field on Thursday, May 21.
 The blood drive collected 90 pints of blood, which has the potential to help up to 270 patients.